ava-labs/avalanche-docs/docs/learn/avalanche/virtual-machines.md

 is familiar with.
 Developers have fine control over the behavior of their blockchain, and can redefine the rules of a blockchain to fit any use-case they have.

-- You don't need to concern yourself with lower-level logic like networking, consensus, and the structure of the blockchain; Avalanche does this behind the scenes so you can focus on building your Dapp, your ecosystem, and your community.
+- Developers don't need to concern yourself with lower-level logic like networking, consensus, and the structure of the blockchain; Avalanche does this behind the scenes so you can focus on building your Dapp, your ecosystem, and your community.

-## How They Work
+## How VMs Work

 VMs communicate with Avalanche over a language agnostic request-response protocol known as [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
-This allows the VM framework to open a world of endless possibilities to developers, as developers can implement their Dapps using the languages, frameworks, and libraries of their choice.
-Choose create your VM out-of-the-box with the [Subnet-EVM](/learn/projects#subnet-evm) in Solidity, or design a custom VM with languages like Golang, Rust, and many more.
+This allows the VM framework to open a world of endless possibilities, as developers can implement their Dapps using the languages, frameworks, and libraries of their choice.
+To get started, create a VM out-of-the-box with the [Subnet-EVM](/learn/projects#subnet-evm) in Solidity, or design a custom VM with languages like Golang, Rust, and many more.

 ## Running a VM